CIS RAM FAQ

 WHY ANOTHER RISK ASSESSMENT METHOD?

 While there are multiple, established risk assessment standards, CIS RAM is the first to provide very specific instructions for analyzing information security risk in a way that regulators define as “reasonable,” and judges evaluate as “due care.”
 CIS RAM emphasizes balance between the harm that security incidents may cause others and the burden of safeguards; the foundation of “reasonableness.”
+Do you know reasonable?

 IS CIS RAM A REPLACEMENT FOR THE OTHER RISK ASSESSMENT STANDARDS?